Dragon Feng Shui

 2026 Tai Sui — Grand Duke Jupiter (太岁, tàisuì)

-Fire Horse Year (丙午年, bǐng wǔ nián) — do not face or disturb the Southwest
+Fire Horse Year (丙午年, bǐng wǔ nián) — do not face or disturb the South

-The 2026 Tai Sui in the Southwest places the Grand Duke in one of the Dragon's own Earth sectors, creating a complex relationship rather than a simple clash.
-The Dragon should treat the Southwest with particular reverence in 2026 — this is not a direct conflict but a powerful visitor in your territory who demands respect.
-Keep the Southwest sector immaculate, place a Tai Sui plaque or yellow crystal here as an offering, and avoid all renovations in this quadrant.
-The Dragon can face Southeast and South with confidence.
-The Dragon's natural authority sometimes leads to dismissing celestial protocol, but the Grand Duke Jupiter outranks even the mightiest Dragon — show deference and the year's Earth energy will support rather than obstruct.
+The 2026 Tai Sui in the South places the Grand Duke in the Fire palace, well clear of the Dragon's own Earth sectors — and the Dragon's Earthly Branch (辰, chén) forms no clash, harm, punishment, or destruction with the Horse's (午, wǔ).
+This is a structurally neutral Tai Sui year for the sign.
+The Dragon should still treat the southern sector with reverence in 2026: keep it immaculate, place a Tai Sui plaque or yellow crystal here as an offering, and avoid all renovations in this quadrant.
+The Dragon can face Southeast and East with confidence, but should keep South out of their working orientation.
+The Dragon's natural authority sometimes leads to dismissing celestial protocol, but the Grand Duke Jupiter outranks even the mightiest Dragon — show deference and the year passes without obstruction.

 2026 Flying Stars Adjustments (玄空飞星, xuánkōng fēixīng)